grpc/proposal/A72-open-telemetry-tracing.md

 ### Migrate to OpenTelemetry: Cross-process Networking Concerns
-When users first introduce gRPC OpenTelemetry, for the time window when the gRPC client and server have mixed plugins of OpenTelemetry and OpenCensus, it is encouraged to use `grpcTraceBinPropagator` that propagates `grpc-trace-bin` header for the migration.
+When users first introduce gRPC OpenTelemetry, for the time window when the gRPC client and server have mixed plugins of OpenTelemetry and OpenCensus, it is encouraged to use `GrpcTraceBinPropagator` that propagates `grpc-trace-bin` header for the migration.
 Using the same header greatly simplifies rollout.

 A `grpc-trace-bin` formatter implementation for OpenTelemetry is needed in each language,